muhammedkayag/TryHackMe-MrRobot-WriteUp/mrrobot.md

 ```

-This program makes a shorter wordlist called new.txt .But we need a another tool to start bruteforce attack on login page.
-This site is built with wordpress so we can use the tool called wpscan if dont have it you can install it with this commands:
+This program makes a shorter wordlist called new.txt .
+But we need a another tool to start bruteforce attack on login page.
+This site is built with wordpress.
+So we can use the tool named wpscan if you dont have it you can install it with this commands: